 While the nationwide incidence of underage drinking and driving has fallen in recent years – due to strong national campaigns and tougher laws – the risky behavior is still a major threat to teens and everyone else on the highway.
 The penalties for a DUI or DWI conviction can be severe.
 If you or your teen has been charged with a DUI or DWI offense, you owe it to yourself to retain the best legal team available.
 E. Stewart Jones Hacker Murphy has the judgment and experience to negotiate the best possible plea, but we also have the skill and tenacity required to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 380-2597 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.